Light Enough to Drift: Maui and the Rhythm of Ease

 Small Joys, Big Shifts

-The magic wasn’t only in the grand moments—the rainbows, the waterfalls, the sunsets that looked like the sky was trying to win an award.
-It was also in the small rituals: morning smoothies, barefoot walks, picking out seashells like they were treasure.
+The magic lived in the grand moments (the rainbows, the waterfalls, the sunsets that looked like the sky was showing off) and also in the small rituals: morning smoothies, barefoot walks, picking out seashells like they were treasure.

 Leaving Lighter

-The next morning, I packed lightly, realizing how little of my suitcase I’d actually needed.
+The next morning, I packed my suitcase and realized how little of it I'd actually needed.
 Two sundresses, a swimsuit, and bare feet had been plenty.